molily/molily.de/_posts/2023-04-21-ecmascript-modules.md

 - **Angular CLI**: ECMAScript module build only.
 [Angular only supports most recent browsers](https://angular.io/guide/browser-support).
 Angular uses dynamic imports for route-level code splitting.
 (Angular 16 allows to use Vite as dev server, but the production build works the same.)
 - **Next.js**: Does not use ECMAScript modules.
 Uses `nomodule` to load polyfills though.
 Allows to [configure Babel and load polyfills](https://nextjs.org/docs/basic-features/supported-browsers-features).
 - **Nuxt.js**: Does not use ECMAScript modules.
 One build per default.
 Allows to [build and serve a modern and a legacy build](https://nuxtjs.org/docs/configuration-glossary/configuration-modern/).
 - **Sveltekit**: Uses dynamic imports without feature detection or fallback.
-Uses Vite under the hood, but [`@vitejs/plugin-legacy` currently does not work with Sveltekit](https://github.com/sveltejs/kit/issues/12)
+Sveltekit uses Vite under the hood, but [`@vitejs/plugin-legacy` currently does not work with Sveltekit](https://github.com/sveltejs/kit/issues/12).
 - **Remix**: ECMAScript modules and dynamic imports only.
 On purpose, [Remix runs in browsers that support ECMAScript modules](https://remix.run/docs/en/main/guides/browser-support).
 Remix supports older browser by not serving them JavaScript, falling back to server-side logic.

 This overview merely describes, but does not judge the different approaches.
 While backwards compatibility is a virtue, each framework and site author need to decide on the minimum browser requirements and how to support browsers that do not meet them.